AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/app-document.md

 <InlineAlert slots="text" variant="info"/>

-Refer to the [importing content use case example](../../guides/develop/#importing-content) and the [export-sample](../../samples.md) in the code samples for usage examples.
+Refer to the [importing content use case](../../guides/develop/index.md#importing-content) and the [import-images-from-local](../../samples/#import-images-from-local) in the code samples for usage examples.

 ## createRenditions()